 Restarting the agent after moving a zone

-If you change the location for a zone in Active Directory, you must restart the Centrify UNIX agent on the computers in that zone so that they recognize the new zone location.
+If you change the location for a zone in Active Directory, you must restart the Centrify Agent for *NIX on the computers in that zone so that they recognize the new zone location.

-After you move the ZoneName object to a new parent container or organizational unit, run the following command to restart the Centrify UNIX agent on the computers in the zone:
+After you move the ZoneName object to a new parent container or organizational unit, run the following command to restart the Centrify Agent for *NIX on the computers in the zone:

 To move a zone to a new parent by changing properties